 People’s egos will read this quote by the Buddha and they will primarily imagine themselves in the role of the fool who probably already has their answers but they’re just too dumb to be able to see them.
-Fine, if you’re living with more ego than you want then the last part does define you, therefore it’s irrelevant to getting you where you’re going.
-That means it’s the first part of the statement you should be focusing on.
-There’s your lesson from the Buddha.
+That’s how most of us feel right?
+Like everyone’s figured out some secret we haven’t?

 “Does the spoon taste the soup?”
 Where does experience happen and to whom?
-A body can be said to have senses but when you’re anaesthetised at the hospital they put your brain to sleep because that’s where we imagine the dance of experience takes place.
+A body can be said to have senses but when you’re anaesthetized at the hospital they put your brain to sleep because that’s where we imagine the dance of experience takes place.

 The famous philosophical question about a tree falling in a forest is also a question about duality.
 It doesn’t have an answer in the classical sense, instead there is an understanding that manages to flatten the riddle by taking a 1D view over a 2D question.

 Can we see there could still be the experience within a state of oneness but there would be no separate parts?
-There wouldn’t be things happening there would just be reality.
-Before we divided the world with words there were no waves there was only the ocean.
+There wouldn’t be ‘things’ happening ‘somewhere,’ there would just be reality.
+Before we divided the world into pieces with words there were no waves, there was only the ocean.

 Tribes who still live the old ways don’t have separate senses.
 They don’t hear, feel, see, smell and taste life, they experience it.
 It is one whole to them and they too are a part of that whole.
-If life were a giant collage on a church floor you’d be asking about the individual pieces and the native would only see the whole.
+If life were a giant collage on a church floor, we’d be asking about the individual pieces and the native would only see the whole.